norflin321/fn-lang-switcher/README.md

 5. Mac might ask you to grant permission for python to monitor input from your keyboard and `Accessibility`.
 Generally macOS asking about `Input Monitoring`, add your python3 executable to `Accessibility` if no popup with this showed.
 6. Restart.
 Log in.
 It should work.

 P.S.
 Don't forget to reinstall `pynput` after upgrades.
+Also see [issue #2](https://github.com/norflin321/fn-lang-switcher/issues/2).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 # RESULT: